Everything you Need to Know About a Ductless Heating and Cooling System

 A Ductless mini-split heat pump is a type of heating and cooling system.
 This type of system conditions the air in your home without the need for ducts.
 It offers a solution for homes that have limited spaces where ductwork can’t be installed.
 This includes spaces like additions, basements and areas such as porches that have been upgraded for year-round use.
 And it is also applicable as a whole house system.

 A ductless heat pump is called a mini-split because it is made up of two parts, one for handling indoor air and the other that acts as the outdoor compressor.
-Here’s everything you need to know about a mini-split.
+Here’s everything you need to know about a Ductless Heating and Cooling System.

 Ductless mini-split systems are popular for renovations and home additions, or for any home or business owner wanting the best in efficient heating and cooling.
 There are many advantages to choosing a ductless mini-split including: